fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 title = "Journey to Linux from Windows" slug = "journey-to-linux-from-windows" date = "2024-04-04"
-description = "The journey of switching to Linux from Windows." images = [ "index.webp" ]
+description = "The journey of switching to Linux from Windows" images = [ "~/images/journey-to-linux-from-windows/index.webp" ]
 tags = [
     "windows",
     "linux",